-- 1. Press AM FM to select FM1 or FM2.

-- 2. Press P-TYPE to activate program type mode.

-- 3. Turn the P-TYPE knob to select a PTY.

-- 4. Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the PTY you set will return.

-- 5. Repeat the steps for each pushbutton.
+- 1. Press BAND to select FM1 or FM2. - Press the P-TYPE button.
+P-TYPE and the last selected PTY will be displayed on the screen. - Select a category by turning the P-TYPE knob. - Press and hold one of the six numbered pushbuttons until you hear a beep.
+Whenever you press that numbered pushbutton, the PTY you set will return. - 5.
+Repeat the steps for each pushbutton.